The Piece Maker

-The Piece Maker is the debut album by Tony Touch, released on April 18, 2000, on Tommy Boy Entertainment and Warner Bros.
+The Piece Maker is the debut studio album by American hip hop DJ Tony Touch, released on April 18, 2000, on Tony Touch's Touch Entertainment, Tommy Boy Entertainment, and Warner Bros.
 Records.

 Background

 Tony Touch had already made a name for himself as one of New York City's most prominent mixtape DJs, releasing hundreds of mixtapes since the early 1990s.
 By 2000, Tony Touch signed a deal with Tommy Boy to release his first album to not only include his DJ work and some production, but his own rhymes as well.
 In addition to himself, the album featured production from the likes of Gang Starr's DJ Premier, Cypress Hill's DJ Muggs, and the Alchemist, among several others.
 The album also included several guest artists on it including Gang Starr, Cypress Hill, and Wu-Tang Clan.
 In addition, two singles were released from the album "I Wonder Why?
 (He's the Greatest DJ)" and "The Return of the Diaz Bros.", both of which found minor chart success on the Billboard R&B charts.
 The Piece Maker proved popular enough that Tony Touch released a sequel in 2004 titled The Piece Maker 2.